System-specific parameter optimization for non-polarizable and polarizable force fields: Introduction

-Another approach to improve FF accuracy in metalloprotein simulations is to introduce more physics to the model.
-Including polarization effects is a significant step to improve force fields. \cite{Borodin2009, Cieplak2009} There is growing evidence that polarizable force fields describe ionic systems more accurately than classical force fields.
-It has been found that the inclusion of polarization plays an important role in the simulation of ion channels, \cite{Allen2004} enzyme catalysis, \cite{Boulanger2014} protein-ligand binding affinity \cite{Panel2018} and dynamic properties of proteins. \cite{Li2011}
+Another approach to improve FF accuracy in metalloprotein simulations is to introduce more physics in to the model.
+Including polarization effects is a significant step to improve force-fields. \cite{Borodin2009, Cieplak2009} There is growing evidence that polarizable force-fields describe ionic systems more accurately than classical force-fields.
+It has been found that the inclusion of polarization plays an important role in the simulation of ion channels, \cite{Allen2004} enzymatic catalysis, \cite{Boulanger2014} protein-ligand binding affinity \cite{Panel2018} and dynamic properties of proteins. \cite{Li2011}

-At present, there are three main groups of polarizable force fields, fluctuating charge, induced point dipoles, and Drude oscillator models. \cite{Bedrov2019} The fluctuating charge models simulate polarization effects by allowing charge to flow through the molecule until the electronegativities of atoms become equalized, while keeping the total charge unchanged. \cite{Olano2005} One drawback of the fluctuating charge model is that it fails to capture out-of-plane polarization of planar or linear chemical groups.
-The fluctuating charge formula can also be used in conjunction with induced point dipoles as a complementary approach to account for charge transfer (CT). \cite{soniat2012effects} A notable model is SIBFA (Sum of Interactions Between Fragments \textit{Ab initio} Computed). \cite{piquemal2007toward}
+At present, there are three main groups of polarizable force-fields, fluctuating charge, induced point-dipoles, and Drude oscillator models. \cite{Bedrov2019} The fluctuating charge models simulate polarization effects by allowing charge to flow through the molecule until the electronegativities of atoms become equalized, while keeping the total charge unchanged. \cite{Olano2005} One drawback of the fluctuating charge model is that it fails to capture out-of-plane polarization of planar or linear chemical groups.
+The fluctuating charge formula can also be used in conjunction with induced point-dipoles as a complementary approach to account for charge transfer (CT). \cite{soniat2012effects} A notable model is SIBFA (Sum of Interactions Between Fragments \textit{Ab Initio} Computed). \cite{piquemal2007toward}

-The induced point dipole models describe polarization energy as the interaction between static point charges and induced dipole moments.
-Notable induced point dipole models include OPLS/PFF, \cite{friesner2005modeling} AMBER ff02, \cite{cieplak2001molecular} and AMOEBA. \cite{ponder2003force, ren2003polarizable} The performance of the induced point dipole models strongly depends on the accuracy of polarizability parameters.
+The induced point-dipole models describe polarization energy as the interaction between static point charges and induced dipole moments.
+Notable induced point-dipole models include OPLS/PFF, \cite{friesner2005modeling} AMBER ff02, \cite{cieplak2001molecular} and AMOEBA. \cite{ponder2003force, ren2003polarizable} The performance of the induced point-dipole models strongly depends on the accuracy of polarizability parameters.

 The Drude oscillator model simulates the distortion of the electron density by attaching additional charged particles (the oscillators) to each polarizable atom.
 Despite many successes of the Drude oscillator model, \cite{Li2015, ngo2015quantum, villa2018classical} it may be limited when charge transfer between cation and coordinating ligand atoms is significant, for example, Cys$^-$ coordinated to metal ions. \cite{Dudev2014} Ngo \textit{et al.} \cite{Ngo2015} and Dudev \textit{et al.} \cite{Dudev2003} showed that the charge located on the coordinating ligand is significantly perturbed due to the presence of Ca$^{2+}$.
 The effect exists not only in the first coordination shell, but also in the second shell.
 Thus, including the description of charge transfer is critical for the development of next-generation polarizable FFs.